 Sije Yuka Yoshioka

-Progress comes through the consequence of consistently applying the basic fundamentals.
-Diligent Practice.
-If you are able to do the simple things perfectly, you will acquire the skills to do difficult things easily.
-WingChun practice gradually decreases your limb stiffness, thus creating smoother motion and maximum efficiency.
-It is where the tasty part of WingChun begins!
-I will help you to find your flow in WingChun!
+Progress comes through diligent practice on basics.
+If you are able to do the simple things perfectly, you can acquire the skills to do difficult things more naturally.
+WingChun practice gradually decreases your limb stiffness, then creates smoother motions with higher efficiency.
+I will help you to find your inner power and flow in WingChun!

-Sije Yuka has the keen ability to breakdown the WingChun technique to the key simple elements and make it easier for students to practice step by step.
-In the class, her precise observation identifies what individual student needs to focus on at each stage.
-Prior to start practicing WingChun, she accumulated over a decade of martial arts experience in different styles, including Tae Kwon Do, Iai Do, Karate, etc. Her teaching style effectively addresses the benefits and challenges in various martial style, body types, and the stage of life.
+Sije Yuka has a solid skill to identify what each student needs to focus on at each stage, and transmit it comprehensively, with 17 years of martial arts experience.
+Prior to WingChun, she accumulated over a decade of practice in different styles, including Tae Kwon Do, Iai Do, Karate, etc. She can effectively addresses the benefits and challenges in various martial styles, body types, and the stages of life.

 For more information, please visit her member spotlight.

 Robert teaches WingChun with his genuinely enthusiastic and caring nature.
 With his warm personality and the presence of self-discipline, he has been a role model and a mentor to many students at the Academy of WingChun Berkeley.
 His precise teaching helps students not only to improve their techniques, but also to encourage them to acquire the confidence to boost their progress consistently.